Hallstatt FAQ: 15 Questions Every First-Timer Asks (Answered Honestly)

 Q: What about the Bone House?

-The Beinhaus in St. Michael's Chapel contains over 1,200 painted skulls from the 18th and 19th centuries.
+The Beinhaus in St. Michael's Chapel holds over 1,200 painted skulls from the 18th and 19th centuries.
 It exists because the village cemetery was too small — bodies were exhumed after a decade, skulls painted with the person's name and floral decorations, and stacked to make room.

 Q: Is the Five Fingers viewing platform scary?

 If you can handle moderate heights, it's exhilarating.
-The cable car from Obertraun costs about 35 EUR return, and then it's a 20-minute walk from the summit station.
+The cable car from Obertraun costs about 35 EUR return, then it's a 20-minute walk from the summit station.
 Totally worth it.

-Q: Can I swim in the lake?
+Q: Can you swim in the lake?

 Logistics & Tips